PttCodingMan/PttCodingMan.github.io/README.md

     A one-time password application of [PTT](https://zh.wikipedia.org/wiki/%E6%89%B9%E8%B8%A2%E8%B8%A2).
 * [PttBots](https://github.com/PttCodingMan/PTTBots), 2018.10.10 - present
     This project collected my implementations what developed by using [PyPtt](https://github.com/PttCodingMan/PyPtt)
+* DocumentManager, 2019.11.9 - 2020.1.3
+    A document manager application for blind people
+    A member of team
 * PTT official app, 2019.11.16 - present
     A member of PTT official app team